 Mango Lassi Recipe (Indian Mango Drink)

 Mango Lassi is a popular lassi variety made with Indian yogurt (dahi/ curd), ripe sweet mangoes and cardamoms.
-A small amount of milk or fresh cream known as malai is also added to it for a creamy and rich feel and to balance the sourness of the yogurt.
-Sometimes ingredients like rose water and saffron are also included.
+A small amount of milk or fresh cream known as malai is also added for a creamy and rich feel.
+This also helps balance the sourness of the yogurt.
+Sometimes ingredients like rose water and saffron are also included for a flavor-twist.

 Here are some popular Indian drinks